State Space Geometry of the Spin-1 Antiferromagnetic Heisenberg Chain: Quantum volume of a flat space for spin-S

-where we have group the spin, S, metric constant $A$, and number of sites $N$ along with the factor of $\frac{1}{2}$ in order to emphasize the familiar form of the volume of a sphere.
-The factor $N$ is coming from the fact that $\mathcal{A}^{ab}$ in $\Xi^{abcd}$ contains a sum over $N$ sites, which for the the case of $H_0=0$ scales linearly in $N$ (since the connected correlations between sites are zero).
+where we have grouped the spin, S, and number of sites $N$ along with the factor of $\frac{1}{2}$ in order to emphasize the familiar form of the volume of a sphere.
+The factor $N$ is coming from the fact that $\mathcal{C}^{ab}$ in $\Xi^{abcd}$ contains a sum over $N$ sites, which for the case of $H_0=0$ scales linearly in $N$ (since the connected correlations between sites are zero).
 We can check and see that for $S=\frac{1}{2}$ we recover Eq.~\ref{eq:QuantumVolSpinHalf}.